 This is why the loss of forests – particularly those with high productivity (like the rainforests) – is a big deal.
 The vegetation helps reduce the amount of carbon dioxide in the atmosphere, thus helping mitigate global warming.
 The less dense vegetation, the less atmospheric carbon dioxide removed.
 Burning vegetation – such as wood – and fossil fuels (oil, coal, etc) – also releases more and more carbon into the atmosphere.
 Thus clearing and burning forests is particularly nasty – more and more carbon is released through the clearing/burning process, and less and less is removed from the atmosphere as there is less and less vegetation to utilize it.

-Nitrogen is usually the most important and often the most limiting nutrient for plant growth.
+Nitrogen is also critically important in the makeup of organic molecules, especially proteins.
+Therefore is is an important and often the most limiting nutrient for plant growth.
 A good supply of nitrogen stimulates root growth and development, uptake of other nutrients, and foliage growth (if you want a really green lawn, you want nitrogen).
 For nitrogen to be available for plants, soil micro-organisms and bacteria are very important

 Most nitrogen is derived from atmospheric sources.
 It is “fixed” or stored by soil micro-organisms and bacteria, although minor amount comes through precipitation or lightening.
 Plants can then access nitrogen through their roots, absorbing it from the soil.

-Potassium occurs as a positively charged particle or cation.
+Potassium occurs as a positively charged particle or cation (K+).
 The slow weathering of minerals within clays generates 90% of all potassium released into the environment.
 Potassium is particularly important for healthy vegetables and tubers, buds and flowers, and to promote drought tolerance in plants.